 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: CD44, belonged to a family of adhesion molecules, is a marker of cancer stem cells and related to the process about the transformation of nonalcoholic fatty liver disease to nonalcoholic steatohepatitis and hepatocellular carcinoma.
-Dynamic expressions of CD44 in livers or blood at protein or mRNA level were first investigated at different stages of fatty accumulating liver progression.
-The increasing CD44 expression could be one of the most important progenitors and was associated with the malignant transformation of hepatocytes with lipid accumulation.
+Core tip: CD44, which belongs to a family of adhesion molecules, is a marker of cancer stem cells and is related to the transformation of nonalcoholic fatty liver disease to nonalcoholic steatohepatitis and hepatocellular carcinoma.
+Dynamic expression of CD44 in livers or blood at protein or mRNA level was first investigated at different stages of the progression of fat accumulating fatty liver.
+Increasing CD44 expression could be one of the most important progenitors and was associated with the malignant transformation of hepatocytes with lipid accumulation.

 Fang M, Yao M, Yang J, Zheng WJ, Wang L, Yao DF.
 Abnormal CD44 activation of hepatocytes with nonalcoholic fatty accumulation in rat hepatocarcinogenesis.
 World J Gastrointest Oncol 2019; In press